What is clarithromycin?

 How is clarithromycin used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of clarithromycin in people with HIV to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-infected Children include recommendations on the uses of clarithromycin in people with HIV to:

 - Infections of the bloodstream and bone caused by Bartonella bacteria (also called )

 The recommended uses may not always be consistent with FDA-approved uses of clarithromycin.
-See the guidelines for complete information on recommended uses of clarithromycin in adults and adolescents with HIV.
-Some recommended uses, such as uses in certain rare circumstances, may have been omitted above.
+See the Adult and Pediatric Opportunistic Infection Guidelines for complete information on recommended uses of clarithromycin in adults and children with HIV.
+Clarithromycin may have other recommended uses not listed above.

 What should I tell my health care provider before taking clarithromycin?